How to Make a Custom Guitar Pedal Board

 This version of the guitar pedal board uses only six pieces of wood.
 For strength and durability, I chose a combination of oak and mahogany from my stock pile of leftovers and salvaged lumber.
-The contrasting colors of these two woods look great together, especially after adding a few coats of Danish oil and wax to bring out the depth of the grain.
+The contrasting colors of these two woods look great together, especially after adding a few coats of Danish oil and wax to show off the grain.

-It pays to be on the lookout for bits of scrap wood.
+I'm always on the lookout for bits of scrap wood.
 The quarter-sawn white oak was amongst the scraps from a friend's kitchen project, and the small leftovers worked perfectly for the end sections.
 The 1" thick mahogany planks came from another neighbor's deck remodel.
-The total cost for the raw materials to build the pedal board was $0.
+My total cost for the raw materials to build the pedal board was $0.

-Don't have a stock pile of oak and mahogany scraps laying around?
+Don't have any scraps of oak or mahogany laying around?
 No problem, just about any hardwood or plywood will work just as well.

 Cut pieces of lumber into the following dimensions.